 Dr. Padela is an emergency medicine physican, health services researcher, and bioethicist whose scholarship focuses on the intersection of minority health and bioethics through the lens of the healthcare experiences of American Muslims.
-He is currently an Assistant Professor in Medicine at the University of Chicago, where is also is the Director of Initiative on Islam and Medicine and faculty at the Maclean Center for Clinical Ethics.
+He is currently an Associate Professor in Medicine at the University of Chicago, where is also is the Director of Initiative on Islam and Medicine and faculty at the Maclean Center for Clinical Ethics.

 Dr. Padela completed undergraduate degrees in Biomedical Engineering and Classical Arabic & Literature at the University of Rochester.
 He earned his medical degree from Weill Cornell Medical College and trained in Emergency Medicine at the University of Rochester.
 From 2008-2011 Dr. Padela was a Robert Wood Johnson Foundation Clinical Scholar and lecturer at the University of Michigan, where he developed a program of community-based participatory research studying the role of religion in American Muslim health behaviors, healthcare seeking patterns, and healthcare challenges.

 Dr. Padela’s empirical research focuses on the healthcare inequities and barriers faced by American Muslims, and how healthcare systems respond via cultural accommodations to meet these perceived needs.